Nolan Arenado Player Props: Cardinals vs. Mets

 Nolan Arenado At The Plate

-- Among qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 84th and he is 29th in slugging.
+- Among qualified hitters in MLB action, he ranks 39th in batting average, 94th in on-base percentage, and 37th in slugging.

-- Arenado enters this game on a nine-game hitting streak.
-In his last games, he's hitting .421 with one homer.

-- In 71.2% of his 66 games this season, Arenado has picked up at least one hit.
-He's also had 21 multi-hit games.

-- He has hit a long ball in 19.7% of his games this season, and 4.6% of his trips to the dish.
+- He has hit a long ball in 19.4% of his games this year, and 4.6% of his plate appearances.

-- Arenado has driven home a run in 26 games this season (39.4%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on five occasions..
+- Arenado has had at least one RBI in 38.8% of his games this year (26 of 67), with two or more RBI 12 times (17.9%).
+He has also been responsible for three or more of his team's runs in five contests.

-- In 39.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (6.1%).
+- In 26 of 67 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.